josephquested/windows-setup/README.md

 1. In your Ubuntu terminal, open VS Code with `code .`

 1. Install the following VS Code extensions
-    - WSL - Remote
+    - Remote - WSL
     - Live Share (online students only)

 1. Restart your terminal

 1. Open VS Code again with `code .`
     - This should begin downloading the VS Code Server
-    - When prompted for access, accept it
+    - When prompted for access (by Windows Defender Firewall), click "Allow access"

 1. Install nvm
     - Enter this command into your terminal: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash`